-Free WiFi throughout.
-In rooms: TV, Smeg coffee machine and kettle, and home-made biscuits.
+Free WiFi throughout, Wellington boots, drinks and snack larder.
+In rooms: TV, Smeg or Nespresso coffee machines and kettle, 100 acre or Diptyque bath products, free bottled water and home-made biscuits.

 Our favourite rooms

 The spacious Junior Suite is in the original part of the house and has an impressive roll-top bath tub.
-Some Deluxe Garden Suites have private outdoor hot tubs.
+Book a Hot Tub Suite for its private, alfresco tub.
 When in Bath…

 The outdoor pool sits by the spa and is heated to an ahhhh-inducing 28°C.